hm-badhon/Natural_Language_Processing_NLP_with_hmb/README.md

 Here's a detailed list of modules available in this repository:

 ### 1. Regex_find_anything_from_text
 Focuses on using regular expressions for text extraction.
 It covers the fundamentals of regex and their application in extracting specific patterns or information from text data.

-### 2. Bag_of_n_words
-This module demonstrates the bag-of-words technique, a fundamental method in NLP for representing text data as numerical feature vectors.

-### 3. tf_idf
-Implements TF-IDF (Term Frequency-Inverse Document Frequency), a statistical measure used to evaluate the importance of words in a document relative to a collection.

-### 4. Word_embeddings
-Explores various word embedding techniques like Word2Vec or GloVe, which transform words into numerical vectors to capture semantic meanings.

-### 5. text_classification_using_spacy
-Utilizes the Spacy library for text classification tasks, demonstrating how to build models to categorize text data into predefined classes or categories.

-### 6. word_vectors_gensim
-Implements word vectors using the Gensim library, allowing the exploration and understanding of vector representations of words.

-### 7. News_classification_using_gensim_word_vector
-Classifies news articles using Gensim word vectors, showcasing how word vectors can be employed for text classification in real-world scenarios.

-### 8. fast_test
-Explores the FastText library, a tool for efficient learning of word representations and text classification.

-### 9. Text_classification_using_fasttext
-Implements text classification using FastText, showcasing its capabilities in classifying text data.
+(Uploaded 4 months ago)

-### 10. nltk_vs_spacy
+### 2. nltk_vs_spacy
 Compares and contrasts NLTK and Spacy libraries for text processing, highlighting their strengths and differences.

-### 11. Tokenization_in_Spacy
+(Added 4 months ago)

+### 3. Tokenization in Spacy
 Demonstrates tokenization using Spacy, a critical step in text processing where text is segmented into individual units such as words or sentences.

-### 12. Pipeline_in_Spacy
-Uses Spacy's pipeline architecture for text processing tasks, showcasing its efficiency in handling multiple NLP tasks in a sequence.

-### 13. Stemming_and_Lemmatization
+(Added 4 months ago)

+### 4. Stemming and Lemmatization
 Explores stemming and lemmatization techniques, which are used to normalize words to their base or root forms.
+(Uploaded 3 months ago)

-### 14. Part_of_speech_POS_Tagging
+### 5. Part_of_speech_POS_Tagging
 Implements part-of-speech tagging, a process of marking words in a text according to their parts of speech.
+(Uploaded 3 months ago)

-### 15. Named_Entity_Recognition_(NER)
+### 6. Named_Entity_Recognition_(NER)
-Demonstrates Named Entity Recognition, a technique to identify and classify named entities in text into predefined categories such as names of persons, organizations, locations, etc.
+Demonstrates Named Entity Recognition, a technique to identify and classify named entities in text into predefined categories.
+(Uploaded 3 months ago)

-### 16. Bag_of_Words.ipynb
+### 7. Bag_of_Words.ipynb
 A Jupyter Notebook focusing specifically on the bag-of-words technique, providing detailed explanations and examples.
+(Uploaded 3 months ago)

-### 17. Stop_words
+### 8. Stop_words
-Explores and handles stop words in text data, which are commonly occurring words often removed in NLP tasks due to their minimal contribution to the overall meaning.
+Explores and handles stop words in text data, which are commonly occurring words often removed in NLP tasks.
+(Uploaded 3 months ago)

+### 9. Pipeline_in_Spacy
+Uses Spacy's pipeline architecture for text processing tasks, showcasing its efficiency in handling multiple NLP tasks.
+(New file added 3 months ago)

+### 10. tf_idf
+Implements TF-IDF (Term Frequency-Inverse Document Frequency), a statistical measure used to evaluate word importance in a document.
+(Uploaded 3 months ago)

+### 11. Word_embeddings
+Explores various word embedding techniques like Word2Vec or GloVe, transforming words into numerical vectors.
+(Uploaded 2 months ago)

+### 12. text_classification_using_spacy
+Utilizes the Spacy library for text classification tasks.
+(Uploaded 2 months ago)

+### 13. word_vectors_gensim
+Implements word vectors using the Gensim library.
+(Uploaded 2 months ago)

+### 14. News_classification_using_gensim_word_vector
+Classifies news articles using Gensim word vectors, showcasing their application in real-world scenarios.
+(Uploaded 2 months ago)

+### 15. fast_test
+Explores the FastText library for efficient learning of word representations and text classification.
+(Uploaded last month)

+### 16. Text_classification_using_fasttext
+Implements text classification using FastText.
+(Uploaded last month)

 ## Additional Files